 Many law enforcement and public safety agencies are issuing reminders nationwide to follow simple safety tips to ensure a safe Halloween, including:

-* Warn children about the dangers of crossing the street.
+* Warn children about the dangers of

 * Avoid Trick or Treating on very busy streets.

 * Always have your children use a sidewalk when there is one.

 * To increase visibility, have your children carry a flashlight or glow sticks.